j3seer/SparkCTF-2022/README.md

 # SparkCTF 2022

-## Writeups / Solvers for challenges hosted @SparkCTF 2022
+This repo consists of writeups / solvers for challenges hosted @SparkCTF 2022

 ## Final Scoreboard